jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Illinois to the drop down list and created necessary IL JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Richmond, VA to the drop down list and created necessary RIC JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Chicago, IL, to the dropdown list in the INDEX.php pages since it was removed somehow.
 * Added San Antonio, TX to the drop down list and created necessary SAT JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.